davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 "*Everything you wanted to know about RDMA (but were too afraid to ask)*"

-Since you've ended up here, I'm guessing you're looking into RDMA, a networking technology popular for building large, high-performance private networks for things like supercomputers or private clouds.
+You're here, so you must be looking into RDMA, a networking technology popular for building large, high-performance private networks for things like supercomputers or private clouds.
 I've been working with RDMA networks on the job for a while now, and I've never been able to find a good, straightforward lowdown on RDMA, so here I'm writing one of my own.

-As a software developer by trade, I'm writing this guide with other software developers in mind.
-My goal is for you to walk away with an idea of how programming against RDMA networks is different from conventional Ethernet/IP/TCP networking, with a general idea what's going on in the network hardware and why the technologies are different.

-Let's get started with a little terminology:

 ## What is "RDMA?"